Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 "Jeez," Julian shook his head.
 "Left your footprints in the fuckin’ top plate!
 I was feelin’ all that on the mat, too."
 He tilted his head curiously.
 "Finally beat him, huh?"

 There was certain pride to go with that, even if he wasn’t happy about the circumstances.
 "First record o’ his to fall, yeah.
 Too bad I don’t know by how much..." he grumbled.
 "Anyhoo.
 I’ll be smashin’ the rest now too, an’ pretty quick I bet.
-On that note...you do your talk, yet?"
+On that note... you do your talk, yet?"

 "Yeah.
 They’re nervous, but they’re supportive.
 I promised I’d be smart about it, but..."

 "Good. *Be* smart about it, y’hear?
 This shit ain’t ‘yer livin’ th’ same way it is ‘fer me, so listen to ‘yer body an’ don’t be an idjit like me!
 You an’ I got the most ridiculous genetics ever, so we’re gonna lean on that instead of doin’ what ‘Horse did, ‘cuz that’s how he’d want us to do.
 We’re gonna be *smart* ‘bout this, *yijao?* He learned shit the hard way so we don’t need to."

-*"Yi.* It’s a marathon," he noted seriously, "not a sprint.
+"*Yi.* It’s a marathon," he noted seriously, "not a sprint.
 I’m hopin’ to live a long damn time."

 Firth nodded approvingly.
 "Damn right.
 Now, go let the sport doc give you his spiel, sign off an’ all that.
-And...thanks ‘fer comin’ along with me on this.
+And... thanks ‘fer comin’ along with me on this.
 It’ll be nice ‘ta have a bud."

 "No worries," he nodded seriously.
 "I’ve got my own reasons for this.
 You gonna talk to Nofl?"